eclipse-glsp/glsp-examples/project-templates/java-emf-theia/README.md

 -   [`glsp-client/tasklist-browser-app/package.json`](glsp-client/tasklist-browser-app/package.json): Theia browser application definition
 -   [`glsp-server/src/main/java/org/eclipse/glsp/example/javaemf/TaskListDiagramModule.java`](glsp-server/src/main/java/org/eclipse/glsp/example/javaemf/TaskListDiagramModule.java): dependency injection module of the server

+> **_NOTE:_**&nbsp; Due to bug [GLSP-666](https://github.com/eclipse-glsp/glsp/issues/666) the launch configurations for the `Theia Backend` might not work as expected when using Windows.
+Unfortunately there is currently no work-around and if you encounter this bug you won't be able to debug the Theia backed.

 ## Prerequisites

 The following libraries/frameworks need to be installed on your system: